 - enhance understanding of the role of the EU medicines regulatory network.

-This framework is in line with EMA's overarching framework for stakeholder relations management, which the EMA Management Board adopted in June 2016:
+The framework is in line with EMA's overarching framework for stakeholder relations management.

 Healthcare professionals are involved in a wide range of activities at the Agency, including:

 - responding to specific requests from the Agency's scientific committees and working parties;